Auto-generate a version name for a Swift PM project

 - A

-tag of the project repository
+gittag of the project repository

 How can we consolidate the version into one place?
-We know it’s possible to generate a pretty informative version name using git describe
+We know it’s possible to generate a pretty informative version name using git describe as discussed in the previous post, so why not write an easy script to automate this version generate process?

 Solution